Dolphin Research Center: Guest experience

-Visitors to the DRC can come in under general admission to see the dolphins and sea lions demonstrate behaviors, research, training, and other activities in narrated behavior sessions throughout the day.
+Visitors to Dolphin Research Center can enter under general admission to see the dolphins and sea lions demonstrate behaviors, research, training, and other activities in narrated behavior sessions throughout the day.
 They can also pay to experience a variety of interactive experiences either in the water or from a floating dock.

 In addition to the general admission price, guests can pay more to interact with dolphins in the water.

-DRC also has an "Ultimate Trainer for the Day" program where guests can shadow and participate in activities with trainers and a "Researcher Experience" where they can shadow the DRC research team.
+Dolphin Research Center hosts an "Ultimate Trainer for the Day" program where guests can shadow and participate in activities with trainers and a "Researcher Experience" where they can shadow the center's research team.

 Other guest experiences can include painting with a dolphin or providing enrichment.

 Research

 DRC staff members conduct and publish research on dolphins.
 They study a wide variety of areas in dolphin cognition, behavior, and husbandry.
 These are just a few of the many studies they have published:

 In a 2021 study titled "Anthropogenic Noise Impairs Cooperation in Bottlenose Dolphins" researchers sought to understand the impact of human disturbance on wild dolphin populations.
 While animals are known to use acoustic and other behavioral mechanisms to compensate for increasing noise at the individual level, our understanding of how noise impacts social animals working together remains limited.
 They investigated the effect of noise on coordination between two bottlenose dolphins performing a cooperative task.
 DRC previously demonstrated that the dolphin dyad can use whistles to coordinate their behavior, working together with extreme precision.
 By equipping each dolphin with a sound-and-movement recording tag (DTAG-37) and exposing them to increasing levels of anthropogenic noise, we show that both dolphins nearly doubled their whistle durations and increased whistle amplitude in response to increasing noise.
 While these acoustic compensatory mechanisms are the same as those frequently used by wild cetaceans they were insufficient to overcome the effect of noise on behavioral coordination.
 Indeed, cooperative task success decreased in the presence of noise, dropping from 85% during ambient noise control trials to 62.5% during the highest noise exposure.
 This is the first study to demonstrate in any non-human species that noise impairs communication between conspecifics performing a cooperative task.
 Cooperation facilitates vital functions across many taxa and our findings highlight the need to account for the impact of disturbance on functionally important group tasks in wild animal populations.